Board of Directors

 He holds qualifications of Bachelor of Applied Science, Master of Business Administration and is a Senior Fellow of FINSIA and Graduate of the Australian Institute of Company Directors."

-Stephen Kulmar was appointed as a Director effective from April 2014.
+Stephen was appointed by the Board as a non-executive director in April 2014.

 Andrew Stevens has some 30 years’ experience in business and technology, spanning program design and delivery risk evaluation, governance, business transformation and regional/global expansion.